How much money do you need for Thailand? Well…I’m sure that this question comes to your mind before going to the country of the white elephant.

 Thailand has become one of the most popular tourist destinations in Asia, mainly due to the price.
 Indeed clothing, food, or transport are very cheap here.
 However, before you read this article till the end, remember that the expenses for a stay in Thailand depend primarily on the form and length of the trip, and what you want to see there.

-This time, Globe in the Hat shows you some example prices while backpacking trip in Thailand.
+This time, Globe in the Hat shows you some price examples while backpacking trip in Thailand.

 Let’s start with the cuisine, because it’s the one that stole the hearts of many tourists from around the world.
 That’s not surprising!
 Actually, Thai food is not only cheap, but also tasty and very nutritious.